Department of Engineering / Postgraduates / Postgraduate courses

 Centres for Doctoral Training (CDTs)

-Centres for Doctoral Training (CDTs) offer a combined taught and research-based programme, leading to both a Masters and a PhD programme.
-In addition to three CDTs based in the Department of Engineering, we are also partners in eight CDTs based either in other departments at the University of Cambridge, or in other institutions.
+Centres for Doctoral Training (CDTs) offer a combined taught and research-based programme, leading to both a master’s and a PhD degree.
+In addition to three CDTs based in the Department of Engineering, we are also partners to eight CDTs based either in other departments at the University of Cambridge, or in other institutions.

 Part-time study

 Both of our research programmes are available for students to study part-time.
-The MPhil in Engineering is available at 50% of full time study (two years instead of one) and the PhD in Engineering is available at 60% of full-time study (five to seven years, instead of three to four years).
-The majority of our taught programmes are currently only available for full-time study, but we offer one part-time professional development course in Construction Engineering.
+The MPhil in Engineering is available at 50% of full-time study (two years instead of one) and the PhD in Engineering is available at 60% of full-time study (five to seven years, instead of three to four years).
+The majority of our taught programmes are currently only available for full-time study, but we offer a Master of Studies (MSt) in Construction Engineering for experienced professionals looking to make a tangible contribution to the positive transformation of the construction sector.

 Subscribe to Postgraduate courses